The history of women and credit cards

 1848: The Married Women’s Property Act

-To get a credit card in your name, you need the ability to sign a legal agreement and have financial autonomy.
-Prior to 1848, however, a married woman had neither.
+To get a credit card in your name, you need to have both the ability to sign a legal agreement and financial autonomy.
+But prior to 1848, a married woman had neither.
 She couldn’t form contracts, control her own income, transfer or sell property or instigate a lawsuit.
-The property she brought into the relationship became her husband’s, and her assets could be used to pay for his debts.
+The property she brought into a relationship became her husband’s, and her assets could be used to pay for his debts.

 The Married Women’s Property Act, therefore, set an early stage for credit opportunity and equality.
-Once passed, married women were allowed to enter contracts, collect rents and receive inheritance.
-She could control her sole and separate property, and not be automatically responsible for her spouse’s financial obligations.
+Once passed, a married woman was allowed to enter contracts, collect rent and receive her inheritance.
+She could control her sole and separate property and not be automatically responsible for her spouse’s financial obligations.

-The suffragettes were instrumental in the passage of this bill, including Susan B. Anthony.
-In her diary, dated November 11, 1853 Anthony wrote: “Woman must have a purse of her own, & how can this be, so long as the wife is denied the right to her individual and joint earnings.
-Reflections like these caused me to see and really feel that there was no true freedom for woman without the possession of all her property rights… This demand must be made by Petitions to the Legislature…”
+Suffragettes like Susan B. Anthony were instrumental in the passage of this bill.
+In her diary dated Nov.
+11, 1853, Anthony wrote: “Woman must have a purse of her own, & how can this be, so long as the wife is denied the right to her individual and joint earnings.
+Reflections like these caused me to see and really feel that there was no true freedom for woman without the possession of all her property rights…”

 1862: California Banking Law and the Homestead Act